rfrench2/Forlago/README.md

 Once everything is properly configured, you can run the [release.yml](.github/workflows/release.yml) workflow to create a new release and upload the bundle to the Play Store.

+### Enabling Firebase Crashlytics

+The first step is to [register your new app with Firebase](https://firebase.google.com/docs/android/setup?hl=en) (don't forget to add [both release and debug packages](https://firebase.googleblog.com/2016/08/organizing-your-firebase-enabled-android-app-builds.html) to the same Firebase project).

 ## Contributing 🤝

 Feel free to open a issue or submit a pull request for any bugs/improvements.